 - End of foundation phase outcomes and National Curriculum teacher assessment of core subjects at Key Stages 2 and 3 - Revised

 - National curriculum teacher assessments of the non-core subjects - Revised

 - Patients in mental health hospitals and units

 Upcoming calendar »

-- looking at the core subject indicator (see definitions), the gap in performance has narrowed over the last six years at Key Stages 2 and 3.
-However at Key Stage 4, the gap in performance in the Level 2 threshold including a GCSE A*-C in English/Welsh and maths had widened every year to 2010 before narrowing in the past two years
+- Looking at the core subject indicator (see definitions), the gap in performance has generally narrowed over the last six years at Key Stages 2 and 3.
+However at Key Stage 4, the gap in performance in the Level 2 threshold including a GCSE A*-C in English/Welsh and maths had widened every year to 2010 before narrowing in the past three years.